gavincyi/gavincyi.github.io/_drafts/2023-11-12-pycon-ireland.md

-Pizza night is still remained on the first conference day for attendees to network, while it seems that the pub quiz night was too exhausting either for the origaniser to host, or the attendees to ponder after a long day with beers, so I can avoid the faux pas moment of being brainteased.
+Pizza night is still remained on the first conference day for attendees to network, while it seems that the pub quiz night was too exhausting either for the origaniser to host, or the attendees to ponder after a long day with beers.
+At lease, I can avoid the faux pas moment of being brainteased.

 ## Observations in PyCon Ireland 2023